pyrates/usine/docs/how-to.md

     myscript.py foo --force

-If you want to expose the hostname in the command line (or any other global variable like the `confipath`), here is a bit more complete example:
+If you want to expose the hostname in the command line (or any other global variable like the `configpath`), here is a more complete example:

 ```python